Tuesday, 16 April 2019, 08:30-10:30

-Dr. Aisling McEvoy from the Science Foundation Ireland (SFI) will focus on the SFI’s programs to facilitate partnerships between academia and industry to support the evolution of IoT infrastructures within the Pervasive Irish Nation program.
-She will address IoT infrastructures in vertical segments such as precision, pasture-based dairying, advanced manufacturing and smart docklands.
+Dr. Aisling McEvoy from Science Foundation Ireland (SFI) will focus on SFI’s programmes to facilitate partnerships between academia and industry.
+Investments such as the IoT infrastructure, Pervasive Nation will be highlighted.
+She will address IoT investments in vertical segments such as precision, pasture-based dairying, advanced manufacturing and smart docklands.

 The second half of this plenary session will be open to questions from the audience to panelists.